Symbol Grounding Association in Multimodal Sequences with Missing Elements: Introduction

-This paper is focusing on a model for segmentation and classification tasks in the object-word association scenario.
-Moreover, we are interested in multimodal sequences that represent a semantic concept sequence with the constraint that not all elements can be on both modalities.
-For instance, one modality sequence (text lines of digits) is represented by `2 4 5', and the other modality (spoken words) is represented by `four six five'.
-Also, the association problem is different from the traditional setup where the association is fixed via a pre-defined coding scheme of the classes (e.g. 1-of-K scheme) before training.
-We explain the difference between common approaches for multimodal machine learning and our problem setup in Section~\ref{subsec:ML}.
+Previous approaches have focused on associating isolated elements.
+This work proposes another approach, where multimodal sequences are the input of the association task.
+Text lines classification in OCR~\citeA{Breuel2013} and image segmentations~\citeA{byeon2015scene} are two successful examples of the sequence approach.
+Furthermore, the association task between sequences that can present semantic concepts in one or two modalities.
+Moreover, we are interested in multimodal sequences that represent a semantic concept sequence with the constraint that some elements that make up the concept are not part of both modalities; that is an element may be unique to one modality.
+For instance, one modality sequence (text lines of digits) is represented by `2 4 6', and the other modality (spoken words) is represented by `two five six'; where `4' is unique to the text modality, and `five' is unique to the spoken modality.

+In this work, we investigate the multimodal association of weakly labeled sequences based on the alignment between two \emph{latent spaces}.
+In more detail, some elements of the sequence in one modality are not present in the other modality.
+Note that our work is an extension of ~\shortciteA{RaueCoCo2015} where both modalities represent the same semantic sequence (no missing elements).
+Similarly to \shortciteA{RaueCoCo2015}, two Long Short-Term Memories (LSTMs) are the main components of the presented model where the output vectors are aligned on the time axis using Dynamic Time Warping (DTW))~\cite{Berndt1994}.
+Our contributions in this paper are the following